 Slather the mascarpone icing over the top of the cake, or dollop it on individual pieces just before serving.

 Fresh ingredients and just a little prep will ensure perfect carrot cake every time.
-In summary, here’s how to make this moist carrot cake with pineapple (see recipe card for details):
+In summary, here’s how to make this moist easy carrot cake with pineapple recipe (see recipe card for details):

 - First, prep your 9″ round cake pan by greasing the bottom and sides.
 Then, line the bottom of the pan with parchment paper.
 Arrange the oven rack in the center of the oven and preheat your oven to 350F.